Table of Contents

 The game is perfect for anyone who enjoys slaps.
 Slap is filled with octaves and why not use them to your advantage?

-My index finger and ring finger were my first instruments to play octaves with.
+My index finger and ring finger were my first fingers to play octaves with.
 On a bass, an octave spans three frets, so this makes sense at first glance.

 However, playing octaves with your pinkie as opposed to your ring finger is a very effective way to develop quite a bit of strength in your pinkie.